 4. Always Keep a Scrub Sponge Handy

 A scrub sponge has many uses other than cleaning dishes.
 Keep a separate sponge to quickly wipe things down after you’re done cooking.
 You can also use scrub sponges to clean the inside of microwaves, ovens, and other kitchen appliances.
+Sponges should be cleaned and rinsed thoroughly at the end of the day to keep them from having a bad smell.
+Depending on the sponge you can place a wet sponge on a microwave-safe plate and microwave it for a minute.
+This will kill the bacteria that are growing in the sponge.

 5. Stock Up On Cleaning Supplies

 Make sure you have dish towels, cleaning cloths, sponges, multi-purpose cleaning solutions, and other essential supplies on hand.
 You should store them conveniently under the sink or in a cabinet for easy access.
+Wore out washcloths made great cleaning rags.
+They are small and easy to use.

 6. Line Fridge Shelves